10+ Answers to "Why Are You Interested in This Position?"

 To answer this interview question correctly, the candidate must have two pieces of relevant information to compare and contrast.
 The first piece of information is career aspirations.
 The second piece of data is the job description or work culture (or company culture).

-The first step in answering this interview question is understanding career aspirations as a candidate.
+The first step in answering this interview question is determining our career aspirations as a candidate.
 The goal of the aspirations is to have a career path in mind that the candidate will share with the potential employer.

 Take time to consider how this job will align with those career aspirations and the career path.
 Write down one to three bullet points that describe career goals that are 5-years or more from the current date.

-The next step in answering this question and structuring the right answer is to determine what the job will provide the candidate along the way of the career path uncovered in the first step.
+The next step in answering this question and structuring the right answer is to determine what the job will provide the candidate.
+Provide along the way of a career path.
 Look through the company website, LinkedIn, and other brand assets to determine what opportunities are available within the company.

-Review the job description or job advertisement to get a sense of what the job title and role will expose the future employee to.
+Review the job description or job advertisement to get a sense of the job title and role to expose the future employee.
 Use that information to assist in structuring a contrast and comparative.

 Putting it all together

 To structure a great answer to this question, it’s about finding the employer and the employee’s aligned opportunity.
-The employer will ask qualifying questions that will help them gain further insight into what value they will receive if they choose to provide a job offer.
+The employer will ask qualifying questions to help them gain further insight.
+Insight into what value they will receive if they choose to provide a job offer.

 Once the candidate has demonstrated their reason for applying to the position, it is optional, but encouraged to ask the interviewer a question.
-A great question to ask is, “Do you feel like this job opportunity aligns well with those career objectives?”
+A great question like, “Do you feel like this job opportunity aligns well with those career objectives?”

 The question won’t distract from the remainder of the interview.
 And can encourage a more informal discussion between interviewer and interviewee.

-A job candidate should answer the interview question in under 90-seconds to keep the hiring manager or recruiter engaged.
-To achieve this, the job applicant should perform a “mock interview” with a friend or family member to help recite the interview answer more effectively.
+A job candidate should answer the interview question under 90-seconds to keep the hiring manager or recruiter engaged.
+To achieve this, the job applicant should perform a “mock interview” with a friend or family member.
+It will help to recite the interview answer more effectively.

 Good and Bad Example Answer